Abaza Hasan Pasha: Later career

 Kürd Mehmed took for himself Abaza Hasan's former post as voyvoda of the Yeni Il Türkmen, and subsequently sought to undermine Ibşir Pasha's other former supporters.
 One of these was Seydi Ahmed Pasha, who had recently been appointed governor of Karaman.
 While Seydi was on his way to the provincial capital, Konya, Kürd Mehmed entered the city and convinced the population to resist the incoming governor, warning of his tyranny.
 Thus when Seydi arrived, he found the city armed against him with Kürd Mehmed organizing its defense.
 This led to an alliance between Seydi Ahmed and Abaza Hasan, as the two of them besieged Konya together, driving Kürd Mehmed out of the city.
-Yet by this time, orders had arrived from Istanbul removing Seydi from his post and assigning him to Aleppo instead.
+Yet by this time, orders had arrived from Constantinople removing Seydi from his post and assigning him to Aleppo instead.
 When Seydi and Abaza Hasan arrived, they found that Kürd Mehmed had done the same thing there as well, rallying the population of Aleppo to defend the city against them.
 Ultimately, Aleppo fell into Seydi's hands and Kürd Mehmed fled to Adana, where he and his men were killed.

 With the appointment of Boynueğri Mehmed Pasha as grand vizier on 26 April 1656, Abaza Hasan again came into favor at court.
 He was granted the rank of pasha and appointed governor of Diyarbakır.
 He also continued to administer the Yeni Il Türkmen through his kethüda (steward), who was granted the office.
 On 2 February 1657 he was transferred to Aleppo, the final post he would ever hold.